★ Leafeon is now available!

 All opponents that are visible to any teammate are displayed on their minimap via their icons.
 Watch the minimap consistently to keep track of the position of opponents.

 Enemy Pokemon who approach allied goals become visible.
 Inversely, allied Pokemon who approach enemy goals become visible to the enemy team.
-The vision goals give is not that wide, which the enemy can exploit to try to sneak around and attempt to score.
+The vision goals give is not that wide, enabling the enemy to exploit ir and try to sneak a goal.
 Be sure to constantly check the minimap to try to defend goals.

 The range of vision is the same for all Pokemon.
 Having vision on an opponent means that opponent gains the same vision on the other player.

 Grass is everywhere on the map, such as the sides of the lane and the jungle.
-Grass provides concealment from the enemy.
+Grass provides concealment to Pokemon inside it, making them invisible only to the enemy team.
+Opposing players who enter the same grass area will have vision of each other.
 There is a lot of grass near the center of the map, so always be careful and avoid getting ambushed.

 Objects like trees, walls, and cliffs in most MOBAs blocks vision.
 However, in Pokemon Unite, this is not the case.
 Walls do not block vision, but they definitely block a Pokemon's path, so avoid positioning yourself behind walls or you might get surrounded by enemies.
-However, there are certain walls in the map that can be traversed using the Eject Button battle item.
+There are certain walls in the map that can be traversed using Dash moves or Eject Button.